Let’s begin the discussion with a fun fact.

 Since Glocks are among the most popularly used handguns for all such purposes, we will learn about the benefits of adding a suppressor to a Glock.
 We will also review the top-of-the-line suppressors available for Glock pistols on the market.
 As a wrap-up, we have prepared a small FAQ section as well.

-Best Glock Silencers & Suppressors Comparison Chart
+Comparison of the Best Glock Silencers & Suppressors

 How to Choose a Glock Silencer

 Choosing the right silencer for your Glock requires you to consider certain aspects.
 These factors outline the important qualities of an ideal Glock suppressor and which you should look for when buying one.

 The type of material used for making a silencer is directly related to its longevity.
 A silencer controls the pressure of expanding gasses, which is the cause of sound reduction.
 But a silencer made from less effective metals can melt down or crack, especially under repetitive auto fire, so it's better to choose a more durable and reliable silencer.
 Probably one made from some sort of hardened alloys.

 Silencers are not interchangeable among different calibers.
 You can still use large caliber silencers on small caliber weapons, but that’s really not feasible and requires different mounting mechanisms.
 So always choose a suppressor matching the caliber of your Glock.